tonyhu-x/exp/cs-typ/resume-cs.typ

   #entry(
     "Amigos",
-    subtitle: [Friend-matching web app based on the Spring Boot framework written in Java (CS Course Project)], [Collaborated with 5 teammates to implement a web app, wiring back- and frontend with Spring and Thymeleaf], [Coded 5+ controller and model classes following the MVC Architecture], [Developed database to store users and programmed 5 data access interfaces], )
+    subtitle: [Friend-matching web app based on the Spring Boot framework written in Java (CS Course Project)], [Organized and led 5 teammates to implement a web app, wiring back- and frontend with Spring and Thymeleaf], [Coded 5+ controller and model classes following the MVC Architecture], [Developed database to store users and programmed 5 data access interfaces], )